EQ Bank GIC rates

 • Low minimum deposit.
 You can buy an EQ Bank GIC and get started with as little as $100.

 • Guaranteed return.
-You get the security of getting your principal back as well as a fixed rate of return on your investment.
+You have the security of getting back your principal plus a fixed rate of return on your investment.

 • Registered and non-registered GICs available.
 Choose a regular GIC or opt for a TFSA, RSP or FHSA.